RealOrko/k8s-debugging/README.md

   - `kdestroy`: To destroy the diagnostic container in your k8s cluster.

-## SSH into the container
+## SSH into pod

-To SSH into the container to start running diagnostics please run:
+To SSH into the pod fpr running diagnostics please run:

 `kshell`: This will give you a bash shell into the container.